Website is in the process of being updated for 2018.

 What is the procedure for claiming the Homestead Credit?

 - Complete a Wisconsin Homestead Credit Claim (Schedule H-EZ or Schedule H) to get the Homestead Credit.
-(Schedule H instructions).
+(Schedule H-EZ instructions).
 Most claimants may use Schedule H-EZ, a simplified form.

 - Claimants who own their home should attach a legible copy of their property tax bill.